playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 Just because a tool is new doesn't mean that it's inherently better; even better-perceived tools may not be selected for various reasons.

-# What Will We Be Learning? {#what-are-we-learning}
+# What Are The Prerequisites? {#what-are-the-prerequisites}

-As mentioned earlier, we will be learning React, Angular, and Vue from an introductory place all the way to understanding the inner workings of these frameworks.
+We will be learning React, Angular, and Vue from the basics all the way to understanding the inner workings of these frameworks.

-**You do not need any pre-requisite knowledge of these frameworks and very little pre-requisite knowledge of JavaScript, HTML, or CSS.**
+**You do not need any prerequisite knowledge of these frameworks and very little pre-requisite knowledge of JavaScript, HTML, or CSS.**

 In fact, I will do my best to link out to anything that's expected to be known or valuable in continuing the learning process.
 That said, if you're new to these topics, some suggested pre-reading might include: